itaysk/itaysk.github.io/_posts/2019-01-15-Kubernetes-metrics-and-monitoring.md

 tags: [kubernetes, prometheus, cloud]
 ---

-This post explores the current state of metrics and monitoring in Kubernetes by sharing the progressive experience from working with a customer.
+This post explores the current state of metrics and monitoring in Kubernetes by sharing my experience it progressed.

 # Recap

-I don't want to spend too much time on history, so here's a quick recap:
+I don't want to spend too much time on history, so here's a quick recap of recent events in this domain:

 - Kubernetes needs some metrics for it's basic out-of-the-box functionality, like autoscaling and scheduling.
 This is regardless of any monitoring solution you may want for the purpose of troubleshooting and alerting.
 The case for Kubernetes is often being referred to as the 'core metrics pipeline' in contrast to a general monitoring solution.
 - [Heapster](https://github.com/kubernetes-retired/heapster) was a cluster wide resource aggregator that Kubernetes depended on which is now [deprecated](https://github.com/kubernetes-retired/heapster/blob/master/docs/deprecation.md).